Sorell Football Club: 1996 - present

-In the 1996 Sorell switched from playing in their traditional Red, White and Black playing uniform to a West Coast Eagles-style Blue and Gold uniform which they currently still use.
+In 1996 Sorell switched from playing in their traditional Red, White, and Black playing uniform to a West Coast Eagles-style Blue and Gold uniform which they still use.
+The team was also breifly renammed the East Coast Eagles until 1999.

 Since 1996 Sorell have been a member of the STFL/SFL and were a participating club in the SFL Regional League when the competition split into two divisions (2002-2008) apart from 2002 when the club played in the SFL Premier League and in 2003 when the club went into recess for one season due to a lack of volunteers to run the club before rejoining the Regional League in 2004.

-Sorell's time in the SFL has seen little success, the Eagles' have made the finals a number of times and participated in two grand finals which resulted in a 77-point drubbing at the hands of Cygnet in 2004 and a narrow 10-point loss to South-Eastern rival, Dodges Ferry in 2006.
+Sorell's time in the SFL has seen little success; the Eagles' have made the finals a number of times and participated in two grand finals which resulted in a 77-point defeat at the hands of Cygnet in 2004, and a narrow 10-point loss to South-Eastern rival, Dodges Ferry in 2006.